programminghistorian/ph-submissions/lessons/transforming-xml-with-xsl.md

 #### Exercise A:

 Print an inventory of the records in database, displaying the *id*, *title* and *date* of each record.
+A solution to this and the following exercises is available at the end of the tutorial.

 #### Exercise B: